rodrigo1392/misc_tools/README.md

-# tools_submodule
+# misc_tools
-Common general purpose Python functions, intented to be included as Git submodule in other projects.
+Common miscellaneous Python functions, intented to be included as Git submodule in other projects.